david-ryan-alviola/data-science-notes/README.md

         * used to join two tables together
 * `JOIN`
     * default join is an inner join
+        * finds records from table A that correspond to a key on table B
+            * don't return nulls by default
     * Relationships
         1. one to one
             * username and password